seankhliao/mono/src/index.md

 _note:_ dates using the [Holocene Calendar](https://en.wikipedia.org/wiki/Holocene_calendar)

+##### _12022-11-24_ UPSAHL

+Someone certainly knows how to leverage a live show to create an experience.
+Apparently I liked a lot of her songs.
+The live versions don't aim to be pitch perfect recreations of the studio versions, but emotion filled variants enhanced by the stage presence.

 ##### _12022-11-15_ Nina Nesbitt

 It counts as pop (I think), but it's slower than I expected.